 a.
 Hardware costs

-includes cost of all hardware that you will need to acquire for setting up the POS solution and depends on type of POS you are planning to purchase
+includes the cost of all hardware that you will need to acquire for setting up the POS solution and depends on the type of POS you are planning to purchase

 - Cloud-Based Systems: These systems store data on remote servers and you can access data from anywhere provided you have an internet connection.

 - Legacy Systems: Legacy systems store data on internal back-office servers and run on a closed internal network.

 - Front of House equipment: This includes equipment such as terminals, stands, credit card readers, printer, guest-facing display, and others

 - Backend Equipment such as A kitchen display system.